 Definition – Divestiture aversion or in simple we are averse to letting anything go which we already possess.
 In more common terms this is when we throw good money after bad.

-- Solution – cut your losses – yes, little bit of loss is better than huge loss and what you get back can be re-invested and earn to counter the loss made
+Solution – cut your losses – yes, a little bit of loss is better than huge loss and what you get back can be re-invested and earn to counter the loss made

 Bias #3 – Confirmation Bias